tobermory/faultHandling-cortex-m/README.md

 I work in oceanographic instrumentation, including underwater profiling floats.
 If my system faults, 2000m down somewhere in the Pacific Ocean, there ain't anyone there watching, so console printf is of limited utility.
+And the JTAG cable doesn't quite reach.
 And the wi-fi is spotty.
-Oh, and I have no hard disk.
+And I have no hard disk.

 My 'export' strategy therefore is to declare the faultDump buffer in a .noInit section of RAM, re-boot after the fault, wait until I am back